cloud-helpers/kubernetes-hard-way-bare-metal/README.md

 # General
-[This set of documents](https://github.com/cloud-helpers/kubernetes-hard-way-bare-metal/blob/master/README.md) aim at providing full hands-on guides to set up [Kubernetes (aka K8S)](https://kubernetes.io) clusters on bare metal servers, which can actually be physical servers or virtual machines (VM), on premises or in private and public clouds.
+[This set of documents](https://github.com/cloud-helpers/kubernetes-hard-way-bare-metal/blob/master/README.md) aims at providing full hands-on guides to set up [Kubernetes (aka K8S)](https://kubernetes.io) clusters on bare metal servers, which can actually be physical servers or virtual machines (VM), on premises or in private and public clouds.